btmxh/nrs/specification.md

 "Appreciable" means something like "High Quality".
 An AEI is an emotional impact without PADS or tears, but a lot more than barely noticeable (basically almost cried).

-This is not applicable to Activated Pleasant and Moderate Unpleasant emotions.

 Example:
 * Kokoro Connect's drama: is executed well, but didn't cause any PADS or make me cry.
 * Chuunibyou demo Koi ga Shitai!
 Ren: Shichimiya dead people almost made me cry.